williampan/rime-lumen-pinyin/README.md

 ---
 After installing, make sure you have Rime enabled, then place your cursor in a text area and use `F4` or `Ctrl` + `` ` `` to bring up Rime's input method selection menu.
 Select `Pīnyīn` for Lumen Pinyin.

-Lumen Pinyin works like a pinyin-based character input system: type words or initials in pinyin, then choose from the selection menu that pops up.
+Lumen Pinyin works like a pinyin-based character input system: type words or initials in pinyin, then choose tone-marked words from the selection menu that pops up.

 * The space bar selects the top word (or the selected word, if you've navigated down).
 * Arrow keys navigate the menu.